rtakeshi/latam-challenge/README.md

 It was stored using boto3 python package

+### Post-Challenge Errata (04/11/2023)
+When this section was written, I was initially planning to implement a refined data quality layer to address my analytical questions.
+However, in the end, it became clear that it didn't align with the goals of my analysis.

+I actually implemented an ELT approach, and, for clarity, this section should be labeled "Data Extraction.

 **Future improvements**

 1. If this application begins to consume dynamic data, consider implementing an ELT approach.